 DelphiS enables you to search across WebCat and the Library's electronic databases.
-You will need a University login to access full-text resources.
+You will need a University login for access.

 Access to some collections is restricted to members of the University.

-Welcome to the guide to the Hartley Library's Printed Special Collections Guide which describes the individual collections, their value for teaching, learning and research and how you can access the material.
+Welcome to the guide to the Hartley Library's Printed Special Collections which describes the individual collections, their value for teaching, learning and research and how to access the material.

 Special Collections is the home of the rare books from the Library's general collections and also the named collections which have been presented to the University over the years.
 These range in size from a few hundred titles to several thousand volumes and include printed books, pamphlets, journals, maps, prints, photographs and postcards.
 You can find examples of the oldest printed books and the latest publications in Special Collections and the material is open to all to use.

 Named Special Collections